johnalanbrook/prosperon/docs/game.md

 In edit mode, there are no running scripts; only editing them.

+## Components, objects, and levels

+There are three distinct hierarchies of object-existence.

+### Components
+The most "bare metal" are the components.
+These are essentially hooks into the engine that tell it how to do particular things.
+For example, to render a sprite, Javascript does no rendering, but rather tells the engine to create an image and render it in a particular spot.

+Components are rendered in an "ECS" style.
+To work, components must be installed on an entity.

+### Entity
+Entities are holders of components.
+Anything that needs a component will be an entity.
+Components rely on entites to render correctly.
+For example, the engine knows where to draw a sprite wherever its associated entity is.

+### Levels
+Levels are nothing more than groups of entities However, levels can also have a script on them.
+This level of scripting is the least efficient.

+Levels do not have an associated gameobject inside the engine, and so are what you want if you just want to run some code.

+## Prototyping model
+All objects follow the prototyping model of inheritence.
+This makes it trivial to change huge swathes of the game, or make tiny adjustments to single objects, in a natural and intuitive way.

+Components cannot be prototyped.
+They are tied directly to the entity they are bound to.

+Entities can be prototyped out.
+What this means is that, when you select an object in the game, you can either make a "subtype" of it, where changes to the object trickle down to the created one, or a "sidetype" of it, which is a total duplicate of the object.

+### Ur-types
+An Ur-type is a thing which cannot be seen but which can stamp out copies of itself.
+Objects can be promoted to an ur-type, so if it is deleted, another one can later be made.

+Levels can be subtyped, sidetyped, and urtyped, just like entities.

 ## Level model
 The game world is made up of objects.
 Levels are collections of objects.
 The topmost level is called "World".
 Objects are spawned into